Sunburn and Children

 is indicated by the sun protection factor (SPF) listed on the product label.
 Products

-with chemicals that absorb and filter the sunlight are sunscreens.
-A product that
+with chemicals that absorb and filter the sunlight are sometimes called sunscreens.

-physically blocks the sun (such as zinc oxide or titanium dioxide) is called a sunblock.
+A product that physically blocks the sun (such as zinc oxide or titanium dioxide)

-A sunscreen protects the skin from sunburn and minimizes suntan by absorbing or reflecting
+A sunscreen or sunblock protects the skin from sunburn and minimizes suntan by absorbing

-UV rays.
+or reflecting UV rays.
 Using sunscreens correctly is important to protect the skin.
-Consider the

-Choose a sunscreen for children.
-Test it on your child's wrist before using.
-If your
+Choose a sunscreen that's labeled for children.
+Test it on your child's wrist before

-child has skin or eye irritation, choose another brand.
-Apply the sunscreen very carefully
+using.
+If your child has skin or eye irritation, choose another brand.
+Apply the sunscreen

 Choose a broad-spectrum sunscreen that filters out both ultraviolet A (UVA) and ultraviolet